Vlad-Vlaicu/Mobanko/docs/uml/fluxuri.md

 ## OTP authentication flux
 ### Main flux
  Pre-condition: the user must be recorded but not logged in and have cell signal available.
+* 1. The database will send an SMS containing the OTP to the user.
-* 1. The system will display the "Input code" screen.
+* 2. The system will display the "Input code" screen.
-* 2. The user should input the code received.
+* 3. The user should input the code received.
-* 3. The application will send the code back to the database.
+* 4. The application will send the code back to the database.
-* 4. The database will validate the code and send a confirmation message.
+* 5. The database will validate the code and send a confirmation message.
-* 5. The user will be then able to select an account to view.
+* 6. The user will then be able to select an account to view, or directly enter their account should they only have one.

  Post-condition: the user is authenticated and able to perform standard operations.
 ### Alternatives
 * 4. 1.
 If the code that was inputted is incorrect:
         * 1. The database will send an infirmation to the application.
         * 2. The database will send a new SMS, with a new code.
-        * 3. The user will then be returned to step 6.
+        * 3. The user will then be returned to step 1.

         Note: this redirection can take place at most 2 times.
 ### Diagram